1. Learning Objectives

 Finally, for this short version, additional files that would normally be

-be download and added to the
+will need to be download and added to the

 cd <somewhere convenient>/niriimg_tutorial/playground tar xvzf demo_outputs.tar.gz